grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] when they call Hemi Hem' for short, make sure it has an apostrophe
 * [ ] Fix that the Gnat's docking collar should be _inside_ the Prospect's --- so it can be welded by Chips when it leaks.
 Also, seems more likely, like fitting a lego piece together or something.
 * [ ] Is the moon pool thing where they mate with the Gnat right?
 Wouldn't it be two atmospheres at the bottom of the Prospect (roughly 30 feet down), and already ruining the moon pool effect, at least without increasing the pressure in the Prospect?
 Or does the Prospect run slightly pressurized in general as a safety measure?
-* [ ] find to remove 'inches' and 'feet' references
+* [ ] find and remove 'inches' and 'feet' references
 * [ ] Black sub should probably be referred to as the sub with the ram. (virtually all subs are black, cept the ones that are gray)
 * [ ] Have Owen and Percy get into a conflict, Owen wants to make one move with the Prospect and Percy is determined to do something else.
 Owen turns out to be right.
 Percy doesn't apologize
 	* ...could also be Bastian for a little character development, but I think he remains just a skinny quiet smoking pole.
 	* I like that this will play in later when they decide what to do if they find out that Owen slept with the black sub's captain's wife.
 * [ ] review specs for Gnat in notes --- do you want to be clear it has a deck gun?
 Pigeon access hole?
 	* Maybe the deck gun is inside the Gnat, Shakes can mount it if he needs to.
+	* make sure these are picked up in the diagram, where appropriate
 * General style stuff to address throughout:
 	* [ ] keep an eye out for military terms --- avoid
 		* [ ] like generally, you want to remove the word 'orders'
-	* [ ] consider thinking about making the story non-linear:
-		* that each section could actually come at any point in the story.
-		* It could be read out of order, if you wanted to.
-		* Or maybe this is a guiding principle for the second heart-of-darkness story
 	* [ ] You need to _see_ the aesthetic of the grime in your head if you want to describe it; the same way you see the mechanical bits.
-	* [ ] It isn't capturing the grittiness enough, build that up
 	* [ ] watch the pacing, it's a little off in places:
 		* [ ] it should be a slow build up to a big singular event like the ballast blow
 		* [ ] And it should be a draw-out grind in a staring-at-dials scene that goes hauls the tension along relentlessly
 		* [ ] fill in the time-passing sections with something to pull the pacing along at a slow but steady rate,
 			* don't just montage over them, it makes it feel like things are moving too fast.
+	* [ ] make sure the _fear_ is in there, particularly in the build up to big inflection points
+	* [ ] It isn't capturing the grittiness enough, build that up
 	* [ ] try putting in more cursing.
 Maybe it seems like it's hard to do it genuinely. but on the other hand, maybe all you have to do is _do_ it --- curses every third word.
 		* I think TV has programmed you to think you can't use cursing so much.
 But even TV that doesn't shy away from cursing still has far less cursing than even average real life. (except Deadwood of course)
 		* And a lot more cursing might actually be a simple way to make it grittier.